Dateline: Belgrade, Serbia

 It can all get rather tricky for small companies, which is why the tried-and-true method of offshoring the entire company, including you as the owner, can often make sense.

 If you do choose to offshore IP alone, you will want to make sure that all companies play nicely with your existing corporate structure, which likely means tax treaties with low withholding tax rates.
-It is also beneficial to use countries which can offer “advance rulings” on your structure.
+It is also beneficial to use countries that can offer “advance rulings” on your structure.
 By asking the taxman if your structure is compliant before putting it into service, you can pay a little now to save a lot later.

 Trends for Offshoring Knowledge